nghia1303/nghia1303/README.md

 - Hi, i'm Nghia.
 Welcome to my profile.
 - I'm a sophomore in TLU, it stands for Thuy Loi University (HaNoi, VietNam).
 - I'm learning C++, Python, Java, ...
-- My programming skill is poor, so I hope I can master at least 1 language.
 - Have a good day. :D